Get DevWP - WordPress Development Theme

 Setting Up Document Root and URL

-The document root is the directory where your WordPress installations will be located.
-By default, the document root for MAMP is /Applications/MAMP/htdocs.
+The document root is the directory where your WordPress installations live — MAMP defaults to /Applications/MAMP/htdocs.
+For example:

 • /Applications/MAMP/htdocs/wordpress